Best Telemedicine for Ozempic (2026)

 Can I get Ozempic for weight loss?

 Ozempic is FDA-approved only for type 2 diabetes.
-For weight loss, Wegovy is the approved option.
+For weight loss, Wegovy (pill or injection) is the approved option.
 Some providers prescribe Ozempic off-label, but insurance typically won’t cover it.

 Why is there an Ozempic shortage?

 Demand has exceeded supply since semaglutide gained popularity for weight loss.
-Novo Nordisk is increasing production, but shortages may continue into 2025.
+Novo Nordisk has increased production, but shortages may continue through 2026.

 How does Ozempic help with blood sugar?